Uhtred (Derbyshire ealdorman): Ealdorman, 955–59?

 Uhtred ceases to appear in witness lists c.
 950, and it is unclear if the Uhtred who witnesses from 955 is the same ealdorman.
 In 955 Eadred granted Chesterfield in Derbyshire to "Uhtred the Child" (Uhtred Cild), who may be the same figure as the ealdorman, or may be a kinsman.
 Considering that Uhtred the ealdorman was by no means a child, would have been over 60 years old (possibly in his 70's or 80's in 955), and had never before been referred to as 'the Child', it is unlikely that he was the same person as "Uhtred Cild".
 As Uhtred Cild later (in 959) attested a charter (S 659) as Uhtred 'dux' or Ealdorman Uhtred, it is far more likely that he was the son of Uhtred (of Hope and Ashford) and that he inherited the position of ealdorman from his father.
 The charter that granted Uhtred the lands of Hope and Ashford in 926 also granted it in succession to his heirs.
 Uhtred Cild, whose name appears as "Uhtred the Child" (Uhtredo Child) in charter S 569, was likely identified in this manner to distinguish him from his father Uhtred.
 Uhtred the Child being the child of Uhtred the previous ealdorman.

 Peter Sawyer believed that Uhtred Cild was a separate figure, and that Uhtred Cild was responsible for the subsequent attestations with the name "Uhtred" in the period 956 to 958.
 D. H. Hadley likewise believed that Uhtred Cild was a separate person, the previous Uhtred dying after his last attestation in 950.
 Cyril Hart suggested that Uhtred Cild was Uhtred's son, and that Uhtred succeeded his father as ealdorman.

 During the reign of Eadred's successor Eadwig (955–59), probably in 956 (but perhaps in 959), an "Ealdorman Uhtred" witnessed the king's grant to Oscytel bishop of Dorchester (and later archbishop of York) of the minster of Southwell with its dependent lands in Nottinghamshire.
 He appears under King Edgar (957–75), subscribing three charters in 958.

 Dominion

-Whether the Uhtred above is one or many people, he is strongly associated with Derbyshire, and indeed this is regarded as the key to identifying him.
+Whether the Uhtred above is one or several people, he is strongly associated with Derbyshire, and indeed this is regarded as the key to identifying him.
 Cyril Hart suggested that Uhtred was ealdorman of the Five Boroughs, as ealdormen in this period were rarely confined to one shire and as Derby was one of the Five Boroughs.